Carl-Heinz Janson: Later years and death

 Janson's twenty-eight years in the apparatus of the SED Central Committee ended in December 1989 as a result of the Peaceful Revolution.
 He struggled to find a job afterwards, being rejected twenty times.
-He eventually found employment as a doorman and later cashier at a East Berlin grocery store in February 1990.
+He eventually found employment as a doorman and later cashier at an East Berlin grocery store in February 1990.

 In 1991, he published a book titled "Totengräber der DDR.
 Wie Günter Mittag den SED-Staat ruinierte."
 (Gravediggers of the GDR.
 How Günter Mittag ruined the SED state.), critically describing Günter Mittag's absolute rule over the East German command economy.

 Janson retired in 1993 and died on 23 September 2015 in Berlin at the age of 83.